Khoya Khoya Chand

-Khoya Khoya Chand, (translation: Lost Moon) is an Indian Hindi film directed by Sudhir Mishra which released on 7 December 2007.
-The film stars Shiney Ahuja and Soha Ali Khan with Rajat Kapoor, Sushmita Mukherjee, Sonya Jehan and Vinay Pathak in important roles.
+Khoya Khoya Chand, (translation: Lost Moon) is a 2007 Indian Hindi-language romantic drama film directed by Sudhir Mishra and produced by Prakash Jha.
+The film stars Shiney Ahuja and Soha Ali Khan with Rajat Kapoor, Sushmita Mukherjee, Sonya Jehan and Vinay Pathak in supporting roles.
 The film captures the lifestyle of celebrities with aplomb with the 1950s film industry as its backdrop.

-It was produced by Prakash Jha and Alankrita Shrivastava was involved in the production.
+It was released on 7 December 2007.

+Synopsis

+Zafar, a young and rebellious writer, comes to Mumbai to try his luck in the Bollywood film industry.
+He soon falls in love with a starlet and loses himself in the intoxicating world of glamour.